Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Skilled Nominated Visa

-Requires nomination from an Australian state or territory government.
-Adds 5 points to your EOI score.
-Available for a broader range of occupations.
-Victoria, NSW, and South Australia run regular nomination rounds.
+Requires state/territory nomination and adds 5 points to your EOI.
 Graduates already living in the state have an advantage.

 Subclass 491